jbh/bolt-ibmi/docs/README.md

-# Bolt IBM i - Documentation
+# Bolt for IBM i - Documentation
 Here you will find all documentation concerning Bolt IBM i and its many modules.

-> The index is in alphabetical order, save for the Quickstart.
+> The index is in alphabetical order, save for Quickstart being at the top.

 ## Index
 - [Quickstart](QUICKSTART.md)